 - Q: How is the credit given?
 A meter will record how many kWh the array produces.
 Actual electric production for the entire REA Community Solar Array will be recorded on a calendar month basis.
 Total kWh output of the project will be divided by the number of solar panels in the array (100).
-Appropriate credits will be applied to member bills the month following production (September generation would be credited to the member on the bill they receive in October).
+Appropriate credits will be applied to member bills the month following production (for example, September generation would be credited to the member on the bill they receive in October).
 Solar credits will be calculated using the general service energy rate. - Q: If I do not purchase now, can I buy later?
 Yes you can, provided we have panels available.
 Subscriptions are on a first come, first serve basis, while panels are available. - Q: Where does the electricity go when the system is producing energy?
 This system is interconnected with the electric grid, so the output goes directly onto our distribution wires. - Q: Does the system have a battery backup system?
 No. The cost for the battery backup system is currently too expensive to warrant the cost. - Q: Does the system work in the event of a power outage?
-No. All renewable systems with an inverter and no battery backup require line voltage to function and will not generate during an outage. - Q: What if the facility is not completed?
-If the project is not completed, members will be refunded the subscription amount they paid. - Q: Does the weather and change in seasons affect the solar production?
+No. All renewable systems with an inverter and no battery backup require line voltage to function and will not generate during an outage. - Q: Does the weather and change in seasons affect the solar production?
 Both the weather and seasonal changes will affect the amount of sun reaching the panels.
 During the summer, the panels will produce more energy because the days are longer and the sun is higher.
 If it's a cloudy day, the panels will produce less.
-During the winter, there will be less production because of limited hours of sunlight and, at times potential snow coverage. - Q: What happens at the end of the project's 20-year life?
+During the winter, there will be less production because of limited hours of sunlight and, at times potential snow coverage. - Q: What happens with the array in 2037?
 We are not certain at this time.
 The panels could be replaced, re-commissioned for more years of service, or decommissioned/removed and site returned to previous use.
-In 20 years we will be able to better assess the long-term performance of the solar panels, as well as new technologies available in 2037.
+In 2037 we will be able to better assess the long-term performance of the tenKsolar panels, as well as new technologies available.